JonKerridge/clusterFramework/Readme.md

 copy of the data file which each worker will access in a read only manner.
 The associated *WorkDataInterface* ensures this is mode of operation in the way that data is obtained from the shared work data.
 Each node in the work cluster will read the same file.

+*NOTE In Intellij the ./data folder is contained at the top level of the folder structure directly accessible from the project folder*

 ### Interfaces